MarkPhamm/AI---ML/README.md

 # ML-DL
-Machine Learning and Deep Learning Algorithm in INSC 30283 and INSC 30273
+Machine Learning and Deep Learning Algorithm in INSC 30283 and INSC 30273, Oreily Book, and many more